GENERAL MEETING OF THE BOARD

 (2) Operations Policy and Planning Motions

-The order of the Agenda shall be as above, unless varied at the meeting by majority vote.
+The order of the Agenda will be as above, unless varied at the meeting by majority vote.

-12. A copy of the Agenda shall be made available to the media, partner groups and the public (website) through the Secretary-Treasurer’s office on the day after copies are delivered to trustees, and such Agenda shall have attached the Committee Reports.
+13. An electronic copy of the General Meeting Agenda will be made available to the media, partner groups and the public (website) through the Secretary-Treasurer’s three days before the meeting.

-13. The Board Chair may reschedule any regularly-scheduled general meeting of the Board to a different time and date in order to meet the business requirements of the Board.
+14. The Board Chair may reschedule any regularly scheduled general meeting of the Board to a different time and date in order to meet the business requirements of the Board.
 The Board may, by ordinary resolution, cancel a regular general meeting of the Board.

-14. In accordance with Section 67 of the School Act, the Board may allow Trustees to participate in or attend a meeting of the Board by telephone or other means of communication if all Trustees and other persons participating in or attending the meeting are able to communicate with each other.
-Such attendance shall only be permitted where Trustee participation is prevented by extraordinary circumstances.
-Trustees wishing to attend electronically must provide a minimum of 48 hours’ notice of such attendance.
+15. In accordance with Section 67 of the School Act, Trustees may participate in or attend a meeting of the Board by telephone or other means of communication if all Trustees and other persons participating in or attending the meeting are able to communicate with each other.
+Such attendance shall only be permitted where Trustee participation is prevented by extraordinary circumstances and can be accommodated by staff.

-15. With the exception of poll votes pursuant to Bylaw 9011, the Board shall not conduct meetings electronically.
-For the purposes of this bylaw, electronic communications that would constitute a meeting include communications shared among all trustees that materially advance a matter before the Board.
+16. With the exception of poll votes pursuant to Bylaw 9011, and electronic meetings called by the Chair, the Board will not conduct meetings electronically.
+For the purposes of this bylaw, electronic communications that would constitute a meeting include communications shared among all trustees that materially advance or debate a matter before the Board.
 This Bylaw does not prohibit the electronic provision of information pertaining to a matter before the Board.

 Greater Victoria School District